fdilke/bewl/notes/for-sussex.md

 equality between arrows in the topos.
 A soundness result formalizes the proof as pure symbol-manipulation.

-So now we have Schur's lemma for graphs, sheaves, monoid actions, etc.
+So now we have Schur's lemma for graphs, sheaves, fuzzy sets, monoid actions, etc.

-Huge blocks of math translate similarly without much change.
-As a fancier example, one can do the same for the Los ultraproduct theorem (Volger 1975).

-Already, many Bewl library methods are near-verbatim software transcriptions of proofs and definitions from math textbooks.
+We've also separated the language (abstract strings of symbols) from the implementation (specific topoi).

+Arguably, we have a cleaner and more definitive version of the original result.

 ---

-## This all seems to point to:

-An ambitious, Hilbertian programme of
+## Refactoring math

+Large blocks of math translate similarly without much change.
+As a more elaborate example, one can do the same for the Los ultraproduct theorem (Volger 1975).

+Once can also do topology in a topos, using Manes' theorem (the algebra of compact Hausdorff spaces) as a starting point.

+This points to an ambitious, Hilbertian program to refactor math - realized, I believe, in homotopy type theory (HoTT)

+Bewl is just a DSL ("four function calculator"), but already many of its library methods are software versions of definitions and constructions from math textbooks.

+---

-"aggressively refactoring the foundations of math".
+## Aggressivelu refactoring the foundations of math:

 Obstacles: